OSGP/Documentation/Userguide/Installation/Installationguide.md

 To get started quickly, a [Vagrant Installation Guide](./Setup-VM-Vagrant.md) has been created and a guide for [Manual Installation](./manualInstallation.md).

+The goal of the installation manual is to control a simulated OSLP device through the Platform.
 Below, is a summary of all steps involved.
 See the next chapters for a detailed guide with screenshots.
 Please follow the steps carefully.